[Minor revision–posted 11/30/21 (replaces 1/9/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach for the adoption and sale of textbooks and related materials by the faculty.

-REVIEW: This OP will be reviewed in April of odd-numbered years by the Senior Vice Provost (SVP) and the Assistant Vice President for Auxiliary Services (AVPAS) with substantive revisions presented for approval to the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed in April of odd-numbered years by the Vice Provost for eLearning and Academic Partnerships, the Vice Provost for Administrative Affairs, and the Assistant Vice President for Auxiliary Services (AVPAS) with substantive revisions presented for approval to the Provost and Senior Vice President (PSVP).

 1. The university President appoints the PSVP as Chief Academic Officer and Administrator responsible for developing and maintaining university regulations and procedures regarding the sale of educational materials.